bahmutov/code-snippets/README.md

 Smaller data - faster copying and comparison during digest cycle.
 * [ng-find-scope-property.js](ng-find-scope-property.js) - finds all scopes that own a property with given name.
+* [ng-profile-local-digest.js](ng-profile-local-digest.js) - runs idle digest cycle starting at the scope that surrounds given selector.
+Useful to find parts of the page with expensive watchers.

 All snippets, including mine are distributed under MIT license.